danielgindi/dgtable.js/README.md

   * No `$el` property
   * No auto-clear of jQuery data.
   * There is now an `emit` method instead of `trigger`.
+  * Event arguments are now always a single value/object.
+  * Props on DOM elements are now: `'columnName'` on a cell, `'index'/'vIndex'` on a row, `'columnName'/rowIndex'/'rowVIndex'` on a cellPreview

 My TODO list:
 * TODO: Have a simple and accurate API documentation here in the readme